CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Experiments

-To evaluate the models' generalization abilities on authentic and uncontrolled real-world degradations, we evaluated their recognition performance on the Dashcam-LP test set, which comprises real low-quality images without corresponding high-quality counterparts.
-Table~\ref{tab:quantitative-dashcam} presents the evaluation results.
-‘FT on LPI’ denotes that the model was fine-tuned on the license plate image dataset (Dashcam-LP) starting from its pretrained weights.
+To assess generalization to authentic and uncontrolled degradations, we also evaluated recognition performance on the Dashcam-LP test set, which contains real low-quality images without high-quality counterparts (Table~\ref{tab:quantitative-dashcam}). `Trained on LPI' indicates trained or fine-tuned on the Dashcam-LP training split.
+Trained only on this dataset, CharDiff-LP still achieves the best performance, reducing CER from 16.1\% to 15.1\% compared to TCDM (fine-tuned) and improving plate-level LPR accuracy from 63.7\% to 69.7\% (a gain of 6.0 percentage points).
+These results confirm that the proposed character-level guidance is robust to challenging, unseen real-world degradation patterns.

-Despite being trained solely on Dashcam-LP training set, CharDiff achieved the best performance, demonstrating its robustness to realistic degradations.
-Compared to TCDM (FT), CharDiff reduced CER from 16.13\% to 15.12\%.
-CharDiff also demonstrated the highest LPR Accuracy of 69.65\%, which is 5.98\%p higher than TCDM (FT), 63.67, These results show that the proposed methods are effective in dealing with the challenging, unseen degradation types found in real-world scenarios.